WheatonCS/Lexos/1_DevDocs/DevelopersGuide.md

 ### Notes:
 * This code calls DataTables and all its plugins from CDN with a single http request.
 For the release version, we need to download the entire thing and make it available in a local folder in case the user needs it.
 From time to time, we may need to regenerate the urls to take into account updates to DataTables.
 The version number for the main script and each plugin is given in the url string.
 A new url can be generated from the DataTables [download builder](https://www.datatables.net/download/index).
-* The separate call to `DataTables-1.10.7/natural.js` should be unnecessary in DataTables-1.10.11, but I have not figured out how to implement it.
+* The separate call to `lib/natural.js` should be unnecessary in DataTables-1.10.11, but I have not figured out how to implement natural sorting.
 So this should be investigated and the extra script call phased out.
 * In some cases, there is also a call to `https://nightly.datatables.net/fixedcolumns/js/dataTables.fixedColumns.min.js`, which fixes an overlap issue where fixed columns are used.
 It may not be necessary for the latest version of DataTables.

 DataTables essentially transforms a normal html table (which must have a `thead` element) in the template file.
 The table is styled according to normal [Bootstrap guidelines](http://getbootstrap.com/css/#tables).
 A good example can be found in `manage.html`.
 Search for `id="demo` (probably that id should be changed to something more informative).